Project Update: Shaukat Khanum Memorial Cancer Hospital and Research Centre, Karachi

 - Nuclear Medicine

-The Hospital will be equipped with the latest cancer care technology, including state of the art diagnostic facilities, radiation treatment planning and delivery systems, and will have forty-seven outpatient examination room, a sixty-six bed chemotherapy facility, one hundred and seventy five inpatient rooms, sixteen operation theatres, and twenty-four rooms for intensive care.
+The new Hospital will open as a fully functional cancer hospital, with all clinical disciplines in place, and equipped with the latest technology, including state-of-the-art diagnostic facilities as well as the latest in treatment planning and delivery systems.
+It will have forty-seven outpatient examination rooms, a sixty-nine bed chemotherapy facility, two hundred and eighty-eight inpatient beds, sixteen operation theatres, and twenty-four intensive care beds.